zhenga8533/bbvw-wiki/docs/pokemon/sneasel-hisui.md

 ### Sprites

-Sneasel-Hisui has no sprites available in Blaze Black/Volt White.
+Sneasel Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries